zdj/fossa/README.md

 	  What if you have reached the end of a development sprint and management is requesting a demo, but the REST api or messaging interface your app depends on has not yet been implemented? ***fossa*** can fill this void so that you don't have to build in placeholder logic that you will end up removing.

 	  ***fossa*** also can be used to easily script certain aspects of a demo.
-For example, say that your application process messages delivered on a message queue.
+For example, say that your application processes messages delivered on a message queue.
 You can easily provide a browser-accessible REST service that can send a message to the queue, minimizing the time during a demo that would be wasted switching between the browser and a terminal.

  - **REST instead of SSH for executing remote tasks**